-- (the "Tax Date").
-In making its determination as to the type of consideration to accept, the Committee shall consider if acceptance of such consideration may be reasonably expected to benefit the Corporation or result in the recognition of compensation expense (or additional compensation expense) for financial reporting purposes. - (f) Reduction in Exercise Price.
-Disinterested shareholder approval is required for any reduction in the Exercise Price if the Optionee is an Insider of the Corporation. - 9.
-Ceasing to be a Director, Officer, Employee or Consultant.
-Unless otherwise determined by the Committee, and subject to the rules and policies of the Exchange, if an Optionee ceases to be a director, officer, employee or consultant of the Corporation or its subsidiaries for any reason other than death, the Optionee may, but only within a reasonable period, to be set out in the applicable Stock Option Agreement at the time of the grant, following the Optionee's ceasing to be a director, officer, employee or consultant (or 30 days in the case of an Optionee engaged in Investor Relations Activities) or prior to the expiry of the Option Period, whichever is earlier, exercise any Option held by the Optionee, but only to the extent that the Optionee was entitled to exercise the Option at the date of such cessation. - 10.
-Death of Optionee.
+(the "Tax Date").
+In making its determination as to the type of consideration to accept, the Committee shall consider if acceptance of such consideration may be reasonably expected to benefit the Corporation or result in the recognition of compensation expense (or additional compensation expense) for financial reporting purposes.

+(f) Reduction in Exercise Price.
+Disinterested shareholder approval is required for any reduction in the Exercise Price if the Optionee is an Insider of the Corporation.

+9. Ceasing to be a Director, Officer, Employee or Consultant.
+Unless otherwise determined by the Committee, and subject to the rules and policies of the Exchange, if an Optionee ceases to be a director, officer, employee or consultant of the Corporation or its subsidiaries for any reason other than death, the Optionee may, but only within a reasonable period, to be set out in the applicable Stock Option Agreement at the time of the grant, following the Optionee's ceasing to be a director, officer, employee or consultant (or 30 days in the case of an Optionee engaged in Investor Relations Activities) or prior to the expiry of the Optione was entitled to exercise the Option at the date of such cessation.

+10. Death of Optionee.
 In the event of the death of an Optionee, the Option previously granted to him shall be exercisable within one (1) year following the date of the death of the Optionee or prior to the expiry of the Option Period, whichever is earlier, and then only (a) by the person or persons to whom the Optionee's rights under the Option shall pass by the Optionee's will or the laws of descent and distribution, or by the Optionee's legal personal representative; and (b) to the extent that the Optionee was entitled to exercise the Option at the date of the Optionee's death.